Are graduate studies available for this program? No

 - Mitchell Reddish, Ph.D., Southern Seminary, Louisville; New Testament, literature and history of early Judaism

-- D. Gregory Sapp, Ph.D., University of Virginia; history of Christian thought, philosophical theology
+- Gregory Sapp, Ph.D., University of Virginia; history of Christian thought, philosophical theology

-- D. Dixon Sutherland, Ph.D., Southern Baptist Theological Seminary; religion and ethics
+- Dixon Sutherland, Ph.D., Southern Baptist Theological Seminary; religion and ethics

 Undergraduate awards and honors

-Religious studies graduates are professional ministers, lawyers, doctors, professors, college administrators and business leaders.
+Graduates of the religious studies program are professional ministers, lawyers, doctors, professors, college administrators and business leaders.
 Our graduates have studied at Harvard University, Vanderbilt University, Emory University, University of Chicago, University of Virginia and Princeton Theological Seminary, among others.
-In addition to graduate study in religion, religious studies graduates have continued their education in law school, medical school, social work and business school.
+In addition to graduate study in religion, religious studies graduates have continued their education in social work, law school, medical school and business school.